 The schematic of the employed experimental setup is depicted in Fig. 1.
 The EPRoC detector is located on a printed circuit board (PCB) which is inserted between the poles of an electromagnet (Bruker B-E 25) (Fig. 1a).
 The electromagnet was used solely because of immediate availability, without using the sweeping capabilities, and, in principle, a permanent magnet can be used instead.
 A small permanent magnet for the EPRoC is currently being developed.
-An EPRoC design with an array of twelve injection-locked VCOs was used (see Fig. 1b), similar to the design in Chu et al. (2018).
+An EPRoC design with an array of 12 injection-locked VCOs was used (see Fig. 1b), similarly to the design in Chu et al. (2018).
 Importantly, the injection locking of N VCOs lowers the phase noise of the joint array frequency by \sqrt{N} (Chu et al., 2018).
 The utilized EPRoC detector has a frequency sweep range extending from 12.0 to 14.4 GHz (sweep width 2.4 GHz or 85.6 mT).
-Two techniques may be used for detecting the spin response with the EPRoC, namely amplitude-sensitive detection (AM) (Chu et al., 2017; Matheoud et al., 2018; Chu et al., 2021) and frequency-sensitive detection (FM) (Yalçin and Boero, 2008; Anders et al., 2012).
+Two techniques may be used for detecting the spin response with the EPRoC, namely, amplitude-sensitive detection (AM) (Chu et al., 2017; Matheoud et al., 2018; Chu et al., 2021) and frequency-sensitive detection (FM) (Yalçin and Boero, 2008; Anders et al., 2012).
 The AM and FM signals correspond to the EPR-induced changes in the VCO amplitude and frequency, respectively.
-While the FM signal purely represents the real component of the complex susceptibility, the AM signal represents a mixture of the imaginary, χ ", and real, χ ', components of the magnetic susceptibility (Chu et al., 2021).
-More specifically, the EPR-induced frequency changes, $\Delta \omega{\rm osc}$, and amplitude changes, $\Delta A{\rm osc}$, in the AM and FM detection modes can be written as:
+While the FM signal purely represents the real component of the complex susceptibility, the AM signal represents a mixture of the imaginary, χ'' , and real, χ' , components of the magnetic susceptibility (Chu et al., 2021).
+More specifically, the EPR-induced frequency changes, $\Delta \omega{osc}$, and amplitude changes, ΔA{osc} , in the AM and FM detection modes can be written as where Q is the quality factor of the LC tank inside the VCO.
+Note that the FM signal only depends on χ' (Eq.
+2) and that, depending on the quality factor, the AM signal is primarily observed as an absorption signal according to χ'' , which is slightly distorted by the dispersion signal χ' .
+In the experiments performed in this report, the amplitude detection mode of the VCO-based detector (cf. Fig. 1d) is employed, and the EPR signal is measured as a change in the oscillation amplitude of the VCO (Chu et al., 2017).
+Although both detection modes provide theoretically the same sensitivity (Anders, 2011; Matheoud et al., 2018), the practical advantage of detecting the AM signal is that a wideband AM demodulator can be easily integrated into an LC tank VCO as suggested in Chu et al. (2017), which greatly reduces the experimental complexity.
+The resulting change in amplitude of oscillation of the VCO, $\delta A(t)$, is given by, e.g., Chu et al. (2017):

-$$\Delta A{\rm osc} \propto Q \chi'' - \chi' \tag{1}$$
+$$\Delta A{\rm osc} \propto Q \chi'' - \chi',\tag{1}$$

-$$\Delta\omega{\rm osc}\propto\chi',$$ (2)
+$$\Delta\omega{\rm osc} \propto \chi',\tag{2}$$